Tel Dan stele: Content

-In the second half of the 9th century BCE (the most widely accepted date for the stele), the kingdom of Aram, under its ruler Hazael, was a major power in the Levant.
+In the second half of the 9th century BCE (the most widely accepted date for the stele), the kingdom of Aram-Damascus, under its ruler Hazael, was a major power in the Levant.
 Dan, just 70 miles from Hazael's capital of Damascus, would almost certainly have come under its sway.
-This is borne out by the archaeological evidence: Israelite remains do not appear until the 8th century BCE, and it appears that Dan was already in the orbit of Damascus even before Hazael became king in c.
+This is borne out by the archaeological evidence: Israelite remains do not appear until the 8th century BCE, and apparently Dan was already in the orbit of Damascus even before Hazael became king in c.
 843 BCE.

 The author of the inscription mentions conflict with the kings of Israel and the 'House of David'.
 The names of the two enemy kings are only partially legible.
 Biran and Naveh reconstructed them as Joram, son of Ahab, King of Israel, and Ahaziah, son of Joram of the House of David.
 Scholars seem to be evenly divided on these identifications.
 It is dependent on a particular arrangement of the fragments, and not all scholars agree on this.

 In the reconstructed text, the author tells how Israel had invaded his country in his father's day, and how the god Hadad then made him king and marched with him against Israel.
 The author then reports that he defeated seventy kings with thousands of chariots and horses (more on this below).
 In the very last line there is a suggestion of a siege, possibly of Samaria, the capital of the kings of Israel.
 This reading is, however, disputed.